HMS (NASDAQ:HMSY) Stock Rating Upgraded by BidaskClub

-HMS (NASDAQ:HMSY) was upgraded by stock analysts at BidaskClub from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Monday, BidAskClub reports.
+HMS (NASDAQ:HMSY) was upgraded by stock analysts at BidaskClub from a “sell” rating to a “hold” rating in a research note issued on Sunday, BidAskClub reports.

-HMSY has been the subject of a number of other research reports.
-SVB Leerink boosted their target price on shares of HMS from $31.00 to $35.00 and gave the stock an “outperform” rating in a research report on Monday, August 10th.
-Canaccord Genuity reissued a “buy” rating and set a $35.00 target price on shares of HMS in a research report on Monday, August 10th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of HMS from a “neutral” rating to a “buy” rating and upped their price objective for the company from $33.00 to $35.00 in a research report on Monday, November 9th.
-Citigroup cut their price objective on shares of HMS from $34.00 to $33.00 and set a “neutral” rating for the company in a research report on Monday, August 10th.
-Finally, TheStreet raised shares of HMS from a “c+” rating to a “b” rating in a research report on Friday, November 6th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and six have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and an average price target of $32.89.
+Other analysts have also issued reports about the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised HMS from a “neutral” rating to a “buy” rating and lifted their price target for the stock from $33.00 to $35.00 in a research note on Monday, November 9th.
+TheStreet upgraded HMS from a “c+” rating to a “b” rating in a research report on Friday, November 6th.
+Canaccord Genuity reiterated a “buy” rating and set a $35.00 price objective on shares of HMS in a research report on Monday, August 10th.
+Citigroup reduced their price objective on HMS from $34.00 to $33.00 and set a “neutral” rating on the stock in a research report on Monday, August 10th.
+Finally, SVB Leerink lifted their price objective on HMS from $31.00 to $35.00 and gave the stock an “outperform” rating in a research report on Monday, August 10th.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the company.
+The stock currently has a consensus rating of “Hold” and a consensus target price of $32.89.

 HMS Holdings Corp., through its subsidiaries, provides cost containment solutions in the United States healthcare marketplace.
 The company offers coordination of benefits services to government and commercial healthcare payers to ensure that the correct party pays the claim; and population management solutions that provide risk-bearing organizations with intelligence across their member populations to identify risks, and enhance patient engagement and outcomes, as well as payment integrity, care management and consumer engagement, and analytical solutions.